axelsvahn/Left-To-Do-Public/README.md

 (Requires .NET SDK. https://dotnet.microsoft.com/download)

-1. First use the command "dotnet restore" to restore dependencies.
+1. First input the command "dotnet restore" to restore dependencies.
-2. While in the src/LeftToDo folder, use the command "dotnet run" to run the program.
+2. While in the src/LeftToDo folder, input the command "dotnet run" to run the program.

 ### 2. Using Visual Studio 2019: